John Lindsey, son of

 signatures of John L. Lindsey of Wayne Co., TN and John

-Lindsey of Newberry Co., SC, son and administrator of the
+Lindsey of Newberry Co., SC, son and administrator of the estate of Elizabeth Lindsey.
+The document on the left is

 a page from the 1834 Revolutionary War pension application